Advexed/CSS/README.md

 # Project Discontinued

-## Use the distrobution from the link below
+## Use the Nocturnal theme from the link below

 [Official Nocturnal Project](https://betterdiscord.app/theme/Nocturnal)